donn-majidi/donn-majidi/README.md

 > [!NOTE]
 > The content of this research is not yet publicly available as it is part of an ongoing Master's thesis.

-* State space modeling of macroeconomic time-series data and Python implementation of DFM state space models.
+* State space modeling of dynamic factor models and Python implementation of their common estimation schemes.

+## Latest
+* The ABC criterion of Alessi, Barigozzi, and Capasso (2010) for estimating the number of common factors in a data set is now fully implemented in Python.
+The code can be found in the unibo-dfm-x-py repository source files.

 ## Technical Stack
 * **Languages:** `Python` `Matlab`